pschmeddes/pschmeddes.github.io/HowTo_connect_Screens_across_modules_without_violating_the_layered_architecture_reference_rules_in_OutSystems_11.md

 ## Implementation steps
 To illustrate the steps we'll create a link to the OSMDb Cinemas screen from the HowToLinkToWebScreens module.
 ### Step 1 Create a Server Action to retrieve a reactive url
-* Open the `HowToLinkToWebScreens` eSpace and open the Manage dependencies window (Ctrl + Q).
+* Open the `HowToLinkToWebScreens` module and open the Manage dependencies window (Ctrl + Q).
 Add the `HTTPRequestHandler/GetEntryUrl` dependency.
 * Create a new server action (Ctrl +N) and name it `ReactiveGetEntryUrl`.
 Add a output parameter of type text and name it `Url`.
 Set function to Yes.
 * Navigate to the `GetEntryUrl` action and copy all the input parameters to the `ReactiveGetEntryUrl` action.
 * Add a `GetEntryUrl` to the actionflow